misskey-dev/misskey/README.md

 Sponsors & Backers
 ----------------------------------------------------------------
-Misskey have no 100+ GitHub stars currently.
-However, donation are always welcome!
+Misskey has no 100+ GitHub stars currently.
+However, a donation is always welcome!
 If you want to donate to Misskey, please get in touch with [@syuilo][syuilo-link].

 **Note:** When you donate to Misskey, your name will be listed in [donors](./DONORS.md).